FaiazRahman100/FaiazRahman100/README.md

 ## 🧠 What I'm currently learning

-🌱 I’m currently learning `Terraform, AWS, Cloud Infrastructure, Docker, Kubernetes` to to enhance my development abilities and stay current with the evolving technology.
+🌱 I’m currently learning `Combine, OpenSSL, ASN.1, and Crypto` to enhance my development abilities and stay current with the evolving technology.

 ## 📫 How to reach me